18F/pages-server/README.md

-If `baseurl` is `/` or the empty string, or is not defined in the file, the generated output directory will match the default for any other site, which is the repository name minus the organization prefix.
+If `baseurl` is `/` or the empty string, or is not defined in the file, the generated output directory will match the default for any other site, which is the repository name without the organization prefix.
 See the section on [creating a symlink to the generated homepage](#homepage-symlink) for details about this use case.